aramsimonyan1/forage-jpmc-swe-task-2/README.md

     Next, open a new terminal and start the client by running:
     $npm start

-    Then, open your browser using url:
-    http://localhost:3000/
+    If your browser didn't pop up, navigate to the below url and cick 'Start Streaming Data': http://localhost:3000/